 “Call me crazy, but I don’t consider shocking Janet, knocking her out with your meaty fist and stuffing her into the trunk of a car going easy on her.”

 “He wanted me to kill her.”

-She was speechless.
-Janet had stormed out of the doorkeeper lab and into his clutches because of a stupid argument with Andrea.
-The thought that Janet might have met her death with an argument as their last interaction helped her fully grasp the seriousness of their dangerous mission.
+Andrea was suddenly speechless.
+Janet had stormed out of the Doorkeeper lab and into his clutches because of a stupid argument with her.
+The thought that Janet might have met her death with an argument as their last interaction helped Andrea fully grasp the seriousness of their dangerous mission.
 Janet could have been murdered while Andrea sat in the lab and pouted.
 She abruptly turned away from them to hide the tears that sprang to her eyes.
 Janet finished untying Ethan.

 “What did you see in your vision,” he asked.

 Andrea snorted.
 “What the hell would wolves be doing in this part of the woods?
 It makes no sense.
 I’m telling you, it was just a bad dream.”

 As if on cue, the sudden howling of wolves cut short Andrea’s protestations.